 Blogs that send me a lot of traffic:

-Well-Heeled, with a mission: a pretty cool 20-something persona finance blog.
+Well-Heeled, with a mission [4/30/2018 edit: no longer active, links to her site are broken]: a pretty cool 20-something persona finance blog.
 I am lucky enough to be on her blogroll, and since her blog is pretty popular, I luck out with people finding me through her.

 Free Money Finance: a blog with a lot of readers as well, with plenty of posts.
 I got a big boost in visitors after I was linked to as a post of the week.
 I’m also on the blogroll there, so I’m guessing that I get a bit of residual help there.